Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 I didn't want to make ANOTHER image just for Celery; instead, I just used:

 .. code-block:: shell

     >> celery multi start -A config.celery_app worker beat

-I use Sentry to log all my Celery stuff, anyways.
+I use Sentry to log all my Celery stuff, anyways, and it will come with cookiecutter-django if you opt-in.

 I also use RDS for PostgreSQL and ElastiCache for Redis.
 You don't HAVE to, but that would mean you need to configure some more stuff in the